 Council by submitting safety-related articles and OSHA news for their

 newsletter.
-The main focus of these articles would be awareness for employees
+The main focus of these articles would be awareness for employees to

-- The Jacksonville OSHA office will continue to provide to the Council
+- The Jacksonville OSHA office will continue to provide to the Council on a

-published in their newsletter in the "Penalty Box" section.
+their newsletter in the "Penalty Box" section.